omghax/jruby-sandbox/README.md

 ## Prerequisites

 This gem requires JRuby 1.6.
-You can install it with RVM:
+As of the time of this writing, it is known to work with the latest stable version of JRuby, 1.6.3.
+You can install it via RVM with the following command:

-    rvm install jruby-1.6.1
+    rvm install jruby-1.6.3

 ## Building